whxwhx/whxwhx.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD student at UC Berkeley.
-I am fortunate to be adviced by [Jelani Nelson](https://people.eecs.berkeley.edu/~minilek/) and [Avishay Tal](https://www.avishaytal.org/).
+I am fortunate to be advised by [Jelani Nelson](https://people.eecs.berkeley.edu/~minilek/) and [Avishay Tal](https://www.avishaytal.org/).
 I have a broad interest in theoretical computer science.
 Previously, I was an undergraduate student in Yao Class, Tsinghua University.

 During my undergrad, I worked with kind and inspiring professors.
 I am always so grateful to them.